HiddenRiverLabs/ts-math-utils/README.md

   - `.clear()` — Remove all intervals.
 - Merging and chaining:
   - `mergeAddedInterval` (option) — When `true`, automatically merges overlapping or adjacent intervals on add.
-  - `.chainIntervals()` — Adjusts intervals to remove gaps and disables future merging.
+  - `.chainIntervals()` — Adjusts intervals to remove gaps and disables `mergeAddedInterval` so they don't get merged.
 - Sorting:
   - `.sort()` (static) — Sorts intervals by minimum value and inclusivity.
 - Gap and containment queries: